sridharsundaram/dstar-lite/README.md

 ## Author Info
 This utility was created by James Neufeld of the University of Alberta.

-I, Arek Sredzki, only fixed a few bugs which prevented compilation.
+Arek Sredzki, fixed a few bugs which prevented compilation.
+Sridhar sundaram - making changes for path planning